Wildlife refuge pond in Hawaii mysteriously turns bright pink. Drought may be to blame

 Curious visitors have flocked to the park after photos of the pink pond appeared on social media.

-“We prefer that they come to hear about our our mission conserving native and endangered waterbirds and our wetland restorations.
+“We prefer that they come to hear about our mission of conserving native and endangered waterbirds and our wetland restorations.
 But no, they’re here to see the pink water,” Wolfe joked.

 He understands everyone’s fascination.